cyclr/docs/pages/v2/05-application-connectors/information/postgresql-information.md

 2. Select **Setup step**.
 3. Select **Select...** for the **Function** or **Procedure** field.
 4. Select **Type a Value**.
-5. Enter the function name and any parameters into the field.
+5. Enter the function name with parameter brackets.
+Inlclude any parameters as a comma-separated list inside the parameter brackets, and add the closing semicolon into the field.
+You need to enclose strings in single quotes, and you need to double up single quotes within strings to escape them.
 For example, if the function or procedure is named **getuserbyid** and has an **inputid** parameter with a value of `6`, enter `getuserbyid(6)`.
 You can use Mergefields from steps you previously mapped here.
 6. Select **Close**.

 </section>